 The unincorporated structures are:

-Best for charities which don’t expect to rent premises, own property, employ staff, etc.
+This is best for charities that don’t expect to rent premises, own property, employ staff, etc.

 The choices you make at this stage will affect the type of constitution, or governing document, that your charity will adopt.